-Stacey Chang serves as the Executive Director of the Design Institute for Health, a collaboration between the Dell Medical School and the College of Fine Arts at the University of Texas at Austin.
-It is a first-of-its-kind institution, dedicated to applying design approaches to solving systemic health care challenges as an integrated part of a medical education and training program.
+Stacey Chang is a designer, an unintentional academic, and an unapologetic ringleader for novel solutions to age-old dilemmas in health.
+He serves as founder and executive director of the Design Institute for Health, a radical collaboration between Dell Medical School and the College of Fine Arts at The University of Texas at Austin.
+This first-of-its-kind institution provokes systemic change in health through design.

-Until 2014, Stacey served as the Managing Director of the Healthcare practice at IDEO, the global design and innovation firm.
+Until 2014, Chang served as the managing director of the healthcare practice at IDEO, the global design and innovation firm.
 Clients included governments, research institutions, hospitals, pharma, insurance, medtech, and all the upstarts trying to rewrite the script, in both established and emerging markets.